Updated: June 30, 2026

 This figure shows that protecting your brand’s reputation isn’t just about reacting to problems – it’s about actively monitoring early warning signs.

-Real-time public sentiment tracking equips you with the ability to detect issues before they escalate.
+Real-time public sentiment tracking equips you with the ability to detect issues before they escalate, including emerging trends that can act as early warning signals.

 Lucky us, most of the sentiment analysis tools offer some kind of alerts.

 Here’s an example based on the analysis for Booking.
-I got it emailed when the buzz started:
+I got it emailed when negative sentiment spikes started, which often indicates potential reputational risks:

 Such alerts are super easy to set up.